 If you have registered a domain name through PRHL, thank you!
 You may find the answers to some of your questions below — as always, though, feel free to contact us if anything isn’t covered.
-You may also wish to read our terms and conditions.
+ICANN (the Internet Corporation for Assigned Names and Numbers - the body which sets standards for the Internet as a whole) publish some more general background information on domain name registrations, which you can read here.
+You should also read our terms and conditions for domain name registrations.

 How long does a domain registration last?